Liberty University (VA) Camps Frequently Asked Questions:

 What is the difference between Liberty Elite Prospect Camps and Liberty All-Around Instruction Camps?

-We limit the number of campers to just 48 to provide each player with a complete and thorough evaluation, along with giving players the best opportunity to perform with 2 days of camp.
+We limit the number of campers to provide each player with a complete and thorough evaluation, along with giving players the best opportunity to perform with 2 days of camp.
 Space always fills up for these camps, so we suggest signing up early if you wish to attend camp.

 My son plays a number of positions, or my son only pitches, what should he sign up for?